jpoles1/HOUTix/README.md

 ###Tickets by Model Year

 The below figure depicts the number of tickets assigned to cars manufactured in various years.
 We show that there is a steep increase in ticketing of cars manufactured after the 1990s, followed by a sharp decrease in the year 2008 (as highlighted by the red dotted line).
-This may be a result of the United States financial crisis, and resultant failure/bailout of the American automotive industry.
-Newer cars are likely to be less common on the roads, and therefore receive fewer overall tickets.
+I hypothesize that this decrease may be a result of the United States financial crisis, and resultant failure/bailout of the American automotive industry.
+Additionally, I propose that newer cars are likely to be less common on the roads, and therefore receive fewer overall tickets.

 ![Tickets by Model Year](https://raw.githubusercontent.com/jpoles1/HOUTix/master/tickets_by_modelyear.png)